Choosing to sponsor a child in Africa can change their life for good

 For just £1.05 a day, you can be the tangible difference in one child’s life.
 Sponsor a child in Africa with Compassion and you’ll ensure they have access to school, nutritious food, medical check-ups and emotional support.

-You’ll come alongside a local church and together give a child in need vital stability and security.
-You’ll help break the cycle of poverty.
+You’ll come alongside a local church, joining a team that will help give a child in need life-changing stability and security – breaking the cycle of poverty.

-While there are regions of extreme wealth in parts of this diverse continent, many African children face the daily injustice of hunger and fear.
+While there are regions of extreme wealth in parts of this diverse continent, many children face the daily injustice of hunger and fear in communities experiencing extreme poverty.

-That’s why Compassion partners with local churches in eight African nations where children face the challenges of poverty, including Ethiopia, Tanzania and Kenya, to run our world-class child sponsorship programme.
-With your help, together we bring relief to the critical issues faced by many African children.
+That’s why Compassion partners with local churches in eight African nations where children face the challenges of poverty, including Ethiopia, Tanzania, Zambia and Kenya, to run our world-class child sponsorship programme.
+With your help, together we can meet the critical needs faced by children.
 Our programme is based on empowerment, enabling children to overcome poverty in an ethical and effective way.
+This then has a ripple-effect through support for the wider family and going on to help bring change for the entire community.

 1. Education in Africa